taylorgrant/twAccount/README.md

 Estimation of the 2d space relies upon the
 <a href="https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence" target="_blank">Jensen-Shannon Divergence</a>,
-the estimates of which are then scaled with PCA.
+the estimates of which are then scaled via PCA.
 This allows for easy visualization of the topics on an X,Y axis.
 For example, if we took the last 3,200 tweets from the
 <a href="https://twitter.com/BMWUSA?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor" target="_blank">BMWUSA</a>